aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## The spike: a working end-to-end model

+[XXX it's never explained why it's called a 'spike' (driving through all the layers, I take it).
+Calling it a seed would make this question not raise itself.
+Perhaps I should find things to say about what makes a good spike/seed.]

 We want to build a code object, but I haven't documented all the details that go into one.
 Neither did Python!
 We get to learn them by